brainzcode/Azure_Zero/AZ-400/Day-2/native_test_plans.md

 * Integrate well-known third-party tools for specialized testing requirements.
 * If you currently use Microsoft Test Manager, plan to migrate to Azure Test Plans.

-Let me know if you have specific questions about integrating a particular test tool or the migration process from Microsoft Test Manager!